 Hart was named the 2004 Nike Coach of the Year and was inducted to the Baylor Wall of Honor, the highest award bestowed upon Baylor letterwinners.
 Former pupil Michael Johnson was inducted into the United States Track & Field Hall of Fame and his 200-meter performance at the 1996 Olympics in Atlanta was deemed the greatest track and field moment in the last 25 years by USATF.
 Wariner was honored as the Mondo National and Regional Outdoor Track Athlete of the Year, while Williamson was named Big 12 Outdoor Track Athlete of the Year.

 The season was also memorable on the women’s side as junior April Holliness won the NCAA Midwest Regional title in the long jump and became a four-time All-American by finishing third at the NCAA Outdoor Championships.
-Junior LaKadron Ivery earned All-America honors in the 200 meters, while senior Jordan Willmann was an All-American in the pentathlon.
+Junior LaKadron Ivery earned All-America honors in the 200-meters, while senior Jordan Willmann was an All-American in the pentathlon.

 In 2003, eight athletes earned All-America honors, including Holliness in the long jump and Willmann’s outstanding performance in the heptathlon.
-Wariner was an All-American by finishing seventh in the 400, while the men’s 4x400-meter relay squad of Brian McDonald, Williamson, Wariner and Jamen Saziru placed fifth.
+Wariner was an All-American by finishing seventh in the 400-meters, while the men’s 4x400-meter relay squad of Brian McDonald, Williamson, Wariner and Jamen Saziru placed fifth.

 In 2002, the quartet of Zsolt Szeglet, Charles Sterling, Michael Smith and Williamson combined for the national title in the 4x400-meter relay.
-Bayano Kamani and Smith combined for a 1-2 finish in the 400-meter hurdles, an NCAA championship first, while Floyd Thompson finished fifth in the 800 meters and Jim Autenreith tied for sixth in the pole vault.
-On the women’s side, the 4x400-meter relay team of Tiffany Wise, Chava Demart, Keisa Brown and Barbara Petrahn ran to a fourth-place finish in the event.
-Petrahn and Demart also earned individual All-America honors, as Petrahn finished fifth in the 400 meters, and Demart placed fifth in the 400-meter hurdles.
-In 2001, Hart led the men’s team to a third-place finish and the women’s team to a 21st-place finish at the NCAA Outdoor Championships.
+Bayano Kamani and Smith combined for a 1-2 finish in the 400-meter hurdles, an NCAA championship first, while Floyd Thompson finished fifth in the 800-meters and Jim Autenreith tied for sixth in the pole vault.
+On the women’s side, the 4x400-meter relay team of Tiffany Wise, Chava Demart, Keisa Brown and Barbara Petrahn ran to a fourth place finish in the event.
+Petrahn and Demart also earned individual All-America honors, as Petrahn finished fifth in the 400-meters, and Demart placed fifth in the 400-meter hurdles.
+In 2001, Hart led the men’s team to a third place finish and the women’s team to a 21st place finish at the NCAA Outdoor Championships.

-A two-time (1989 and 1996) NCAA national indoor coach of the year, four-time (1981, 1984, 1989 and 1996) Southwest Conference indoor coach of the year and one-time (2005 women’s indoor) Big 12 coach of the year honoree, Hart is married to the former Maxine Barton, a professor emeritus of Information Systems at Baylor.
-Their family includes sons Greg and Scott, daughter-in-law Kim and grandchildren Ryan, Mason and Kennedy Ann.
+Hart is a two-time (1989 and 1996) NCAA national indoor coach of the year, four-time (1981, 1984, 1989 and 1996) Southwest Conference indoor coach of the year and one-time (2005 women’s indoor) Big 12 coach of the year honoree.